-“But your own shirt is untucked,” I remind him, quite pleased with my observation, if I may so myself.
+“But, your own shirt is untucked,” I remind him, quite pleased with my observation, if I may so myself.
 I beam happily for telling such a clever comment.
 “And you are not wearing a pair of breeches.
-And your side curls are sticking out in bunches.”
+And your side curls are sticking out annoyingly.”

-“Never you mind about how I dress, or appear.
+“Never you mind about how I appear.
 And take note, my shirt falls long enough.
 I am covered.
 Now, go.”

 So much for that brief boost in esteem.
-He has an uncanny way of crushing it, even if he does not know.
-Upstairs, Mister Henry blew out the candle and set it aside.
-Still, a strong feeling bubbles to the surface.
-My body moves on its own.
-I rush forward, and hug him, which he staggers and produces an “Oomph,” sound.
+He has an uncanny way of crushing it, even if he is unaware.
+Upstairs, Mister Henry blows out the candle and sets it aside.
+Still, a feeling bubbles to the surface.
+I rush at and ensnare him.
+He staggers and produces an “Oomph,” sound.
 Mister Henry gently pushes me away after a bit of time.
 I grin.

 His palm ruffles my unkempt hair.
 “It pleases me to see another person show facilitated tenderness; unconditional love and affection towards a human whom is not related to them but he is compelled enough to show acute concern towards my bride’s situation.
-It is in good faith I am indebted.
-I entrust my student keeps my requested secret private, regarding my wife?”
+It is in good faith I am indebted.”

 “Yes, of course I have, Mister Henry.”

-“If you keep insisting referring to me as Mister, I will put the straight-dress on you instead.”
+“If you keep on referring to me as Mister, I will instead put the straight-dress on you.”

 “Apologies,” I groan, disappointed I cannot break the habit.